top of page

 Dali had a visa to attend a training in Germany but missed it after their organization’s funds were frozen.
 A fellow human rights defender they met through a wellness collective helped raise funds so Dali could travel.
 In March 2025, Dali left Uganda and applied for asylum in Germany.

-It was through that friend and ally that Dali first learned about ORAM’s programs in Berlin.
-Since arriving, they have participated in several workshops, including AI training and a drag makeup session.
+It was through that fellow activist and friend that Dali first learned about ORAM’s programs in Berlin.
+Since arriving in Germany, they have participated in several workshops, including AI training and a drag makeup session hosted together with Queens Against Borders

 “With our organization [in Uganda], we used to do similar work,” Dali said.
 “I choose to attend these programs because I feel like this is where you can find the community you belong to.”